thanish312/thanish312/README.md

 # Thanish B Urs

-Student developer focused on building practical systems, Web3 identity infrastructure, and automation-driven tools.
+Student who likes building things, breaking them, and learning from the process.

 I build software that connects real-world workflows with distributed systems, with an emphasis on clarity, security, and usability over demos or hype.